ronin-rb/ronin-rb.github.io/blog/_posts/2023-11-22-yes-you-can-use-ronin-on-the-oscp.md

 However, Ronin does not provide any "automatic exploitation" functionality, which can scan, fingerprint services, identify vulnerabilities, *and* exploit them, automatically without *any* user interaction.
-Instead, using Ronin one would have to perform each step manually.
+Instead, using Ronin one would have to perform each step manually with [ronin-vulns], [ronin-payloads] / [ronin-exploits], etc.

 Just to be sure, I emailed the OSCP staff and asked for clarification on what is and is not considered "automatic exploitation"; for example is running a